 Ready to learn more about how the Assistance Dog Registry can support your partnership?

 Training your own assistance dog can be incredibly rewarding, especially when supporting a loved one with Autism Spectrum Disorder (ASD).
 Assistance dogs provide comfort, companionship, and essential help for children and adults with autism.
-Owner-trained dogs can be just as effective as professionally trained ones.
+Owner-trained dogs can be just as effective as professionally trained ones.</p> <h2 class="wp-block-heading">What Is an Owner-Trained Assistance Dog for Autism?</h2> <p>An owner-trained assistance dog for autism is a dog trained by the owner to provide assistance to a person with ASD.
+Unlike dogs provided by charities or professional organizations, owner-trained dogs offer:

 Lower costs since you aren't paying for professional training programs.